 - 10.2 Prior to 1 April 2012, the legacy schemes' accounting records were maintained on a cash receipts and payments basis and there was no requirement to prepare financial statements.
-The PSPA and Treasury agreed that historic debtor and creditor balances between the legacy schemes, the sponsoring employers and the Treasury would be cancelled as the legacy schemes' accounting records contain insufficient information on these balances at the date these schemes closed, being 31 March 2012. - 10.3 Since 1 April 2012, the PSPA has been responsible for the preparation of the Scheme's financial statements in accordance with the Public Sector Pension Act 2011 (the 'Act').
-The PSPA has concluded that this Scheme's accounting records should be prepared on an accruals basis.
-Injury Benefit payments are made through the Police (Injury Benefit) Regulations 2010, with those payments being recorded on an accruals basis in these financial statements.
+The PSPA and Treasury agreed that historic debtor and creditor balances between the legacy schemes, the sponsoring employers and the Treasury would be cancelled as the legacy schemes' accounting records contain insufficient information on these balances at the date these schemes closed, being 31 March 2012.
+Since 1 April 2012, the PSPA has been responsible for the preparation of the Scheme's financial statements in accordance with the Public Sector Pension Act 2011 (the 'Act'). - 10.3 The PSPA has concluded that this Scheme's accounting records should be prepared on an accruals basis.
+Compensation for redundancy is provided for via the Public Sector Compensation Scheme 2013.
+However, it should be noted that aside from the option to purchase added service in the Teachers' Pension Scheme, there is no link between the Teachers Scheme and the Compensation Scheme, as any redundancy payments are made by the employer and not through the pension scheme.
+Previous arrangements were provided through the Teachers Superannuation Order 2007.